 Over the last few decades, Idaho's agriculture-dependent economy has diversified to make the state a leader in science and tech.
 Tech companies are increasingly locating their headquarters in Boise, contributing to the thriving new app industry.
 Idaho's tech sector drives a quarter of the state's revenues and 70 percent of its exports.

-pSiFlow Technologies, Inc. provides the innovative ability to monitor water quality through a mobile phone.
+State of the App Economy pSiFlow Technologies, Inc. provides the innovative ability to monitor water quality through a mobile phone.
 The Boise-based company developed a water quality screening method that enables chemical test strips to be sent and analyzed in the cloud, providing results within 30 seconds.
 The technology is valuable to companies that monitor drinking water quality and provide disaster management services, and it can help organizations identify contaminated locations for targeted response.

 Illinois is a major transportation hub with an abundance of natural resources, which creates a diverse economic base for the state.
-Home to many of the country's largest universities, Illinois' startups are thriving with a growing number of local developers joining the app economy.
+Home to many of the country's largest universities, Illinois's startups are thriving with a growing number of local developers joining the app economy.
+State of the App Economy